https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 • 45% of key commodities (oil, gas, iron ore, rare earths).

-"G7" and some smaller western countries happen to be those which like to impose economic sanctions and fight economic wars, while "new G8" and most other countries don't (*1,2).
-Who is going to win in the long run?
+The "G7" and some smaller Western countries happen to be the ones that like to impose economic sanctions and fight economic wars, while the "new G8" and most other countries don't (*1,2).
+Who will win in the long run?
 Just asking ...

-Well, whatever winning a war means, may it be economic, cold or hot.
-Who won World War II?
-History books say, Russia, the US, the UK and France.
-Would the 20+ million Russians or the 1+ million Americans, British and French, who died in this war, and their families give the same answer?
+Well, whatever it means to win a war, be it economic, cold, or hot.
+Who won the Second World War?
+History books say, Russia, the USA, Great Britain and France.
+Would the 20+ million Russians or the 1+ million Americans, British and French, who died in that war, and their families give the same answer?
 Or the 30 million dead Chinese who "won" the war against the Japanese and the civil war against the troops of Chiang Kai-shek (*3)?
-Maybe not ...
+Probably not ...

-For nations winning may be worth it, for individuals nothing but survival matters.
-Heros are those for whom monuments are erected, but survivors are those who rebuild their countries and make sure that their nations' life goes on.
+For nations victory may be worth it.
+For individuals nothing matters but survival.
+Heroes are those to whom monuments are erected, but survivors are those who rebuild their countries and ensure that the life of their nation continues.

 "International politics is never about democracy or human rights.
 It's about the interests of states.
 Remember that, no matter what they tell you."